 Fed officials will utterly fail at stopping the expansion of the debt bubble by moving interest rates higher.
 Their feeble attempt at hiking rates ended rather quickly when the equity markets began tanking late last year, and political pressure from President Donald Trump mounted.

 The central bank’s control over the economy is an illusion.
-Fed Chair Jerome Powell and the other wizards there won’t be fine tuning economic growth by adjusting the cost of money up and down.
+Fed Chair Jerome Powell and the other wizards there won’t be fine-tuning economic growth by adjusting the cost of money up and down.

 They can push short-term rates around directly and try to indirectly control long-term rates through bond purchases.
 Even that amount of control could be stripped from them when the market asserts itself.

-The truth is that risk associated with lending money to the insolvent U.S. government has been way underpriced for years.
+The truth is that the risk associated with lending money to the insolvent U.S. government has been way underpriced for years.
 This will eventually dawn on Treasury buyers.